-This will help Twitter generate some suggestions of people to follow, lists to join, etc. You can also choose to connect your Twitter to your Facebook account and have it automatically follow any of your Facebook friends who are on Twitter.
+This will help Twitter generate some suggestions of people to follow, lists to join, etc. You can also choose to connect your new Twitter account to your Facebook and have it automatically follow any of your Facebook friends who are on Twitter.

-Twitter users are located through their usernames.
-You’ll need to create one by clicking on the profile icon at the top right corner of your screen and selecting “settings and privacy.”
+Twitter users are identified with a username, also referred to as a Twitter handle.
+This is the collection of characters that come after the @ symbol.
+You will be prompted to create one by clicking on the profile icon at the top right corner of your screen and selecting “Settings and privacy.”
 There, you can go to the account section and select a new username.
 Think of a username to be like your screen name.

 Some people — namely verified celebrities, politicians, authors — will simply use their names as their usernames.
 Others will take the opportunity to think up something fun and creative.
-Your actual name will also appear on your profile, so people have that as an identifier if they’re confused as to why @GiveMeaShrek has followed their account.
+It's important to note that you can go back and update or change your chosen Twitter handle at any point in the future.

-There are two easy ways to send a tweet once you're logged into the platform.
-The first is by clicking the Tweet button on the lefthand sidebar and then writing your tweet.
-The second is simply typing your tweet into the box at the top of your newsfeed and then pressing the Tweet button underneath.
+There are two easy ways to send a tweet once you're logged into Twitter.
+The first is by clicking the "Tweet" button on the left-hand sidebar and then writing your tweet.
+The second is simply typing your tweet into the box at the top of your newsfeed and then pressing the blue button underneath.

 The circle fills up as you write and turns yellow when you’re getting close to your character limit and eventually turns red when you're out of characters.
 If you reach or exceed the limit, it will show you how many characters you’ll need to cut out.